nextuponstream/totsugeki/README.md

 Tools to create and manage brackets with `totsugeki` library.

-Current focus is on creating a discord bot that runs a bracket.
+Current focus is on creating a discord bot that runs a bracket and creating tests for the `totsugeki` library.

 ## Roadmap MVP